CreatureSurvive/libCSColorPicker/README.md

 ### Specifier configuration

----

 * 'cell' is required and should to be set to `PSLinkCell` to function properly
-*  'cellClass' is required and should be set to `CSColorDisplayCell`
+*  'cellClass' is required and should be set to `CSColorDisplayCell` or `CSGradientDisplayCell`
 * 'defaults' is required and should be the name of your preferences of your preferences plist in `/User/Library/Preferences`
 * 'defaultsPath' is optional, if provided it should point to your tweaks preference bundle. this allows you to store a `defaults.plist` in the resource folder of your preferences that will store default color values for your tweak.
 * 'fallback' is optional and if you have no value set in your preferences .plist, or defaultsPath, then this value will be used (NOTE: if none of these values are provided the color will default to RED or FF0000)